kintsugi-tax/docs-v2/MCP_SETUP.md

 # MCP (Model Context Protocol) Setup

-This document explains how MCP is configured for the Kintsugi Partners API documentation.
+This document explains how MCP is configured for the Kintsugi API documentation.

 ## Overview

 The Model Context Protocol (MCP) enables AI tools (like Claude, Cursor, VS Code) to access your documentation and API endpoints.
-Our setup automatically enables MCP for all endpoints in the Partners API reference.
+Our setup automatically enables MCP for all Customer API endpoints and public Partners API endpoints listed in the "API Reference - Partners" section.

 ## Configuration

-MCP is configured at the file level in the `openapi-partners.json` file using the `x-mint` extension:
+MCP is configured at the file level in the merged `openapi.json` file using the `x-mint` extension:

 ```json
 {